28 November 2015

 03 August 2015

-Ever After (starring Drew Barrymore)
+Ever After (Drew Barrymore)

-Browsing around on Amazon, as you do, I was recommended this film.
+While I was browsing around on Amazon, as you do, I was recommended this film.
 It sounded pleasant, it starred Drew Barrymore, and it was rated PG.
 Reviews were mostly positive so it went on my wishlist and I was given it a couple of years ago.
 It’s taken until this long to decide to watch it.

 However, last night we wanted something light and relaxing, so curled up in the air conditioning to watch ‘Ever After’.
 Billed as a ‘Cinderella’ story, that’s exactly what it was - with a difference.
 There’s no fairy godmother in this, no pumpkin turning into a carriage.
 Indeed, special effects are noticeable by their absence.

-Instead, it’s topped and tailed by a discussion between an elderly monarch and a couple of writers; the monarch wants them to know the ‘truth’ about the story of Cinderella, which, she says, happened to one of her ancestors.
+Instead, it’s topped and tailed by a discussion between an elderly monarch and a couple of writers.
+The monarch wants them to know the ‘truth’ about the story of Cinderella, which, she says, happened to one of her ancestors.

 The majority of the film is then set in Mediaeval times - probably around 1500, since one of the significant characters is the elderly artist Leonardo da Vinci.
 We first meet young Danielle, aged ten, looking forward to her father returning home after a lengthy trip, bringing a new wife and her two daughters.
-The meeting is a little awkward, but the sisters are far from ugly; it’s Danielle herself who, as a complete tomboy, appears covered in mud after having been chasing her friend across the fields.
+The meeting is a little awkward, but the sisters are far from ugly.
+It’s Danielle herself who, as a complete tomboy, appears covered in mud after having been chasing her friend across the fields.

 Danielle’s father dies suddenly, shocking his family, and the story then moves forward some years.
 Danielle (Drew Barrymore) and her stepsisters are now in their late teens, and while Danielle isn’t exactly abused or locked in cupboards, she’s treated very much like a servant, expected to fetch and carry for her stepmother and sisters.
 Even so, the younger of the sisters - Georgina - is quite kind-hearted.